 - The lack of regulations

 The regulations overseas are very different to Australia, and in most cases are much weaker.
-Although your surgeon presents as qualified, you may not truly know his/her education, qualifications, or professional experience.
-In fact, he may not be a surgeon at all.
+Although your doctor presents as qualified, you may not truly know his/her education, qualifications, or professional experience.
+In fact, he may not be a doctor at all.

 - Materials are not always regulated